Requirements and recommendations for the Search for Objects module๐Ÿ”—

 • A strong lateral light source (sunlight from a window) is not permitted because in this case one half of the person will be overexposed and the other half will be too dark.

-• It is allowed to place the camera overhead.
-The tilt angle of the camera should not exceed 45 ° from the horizontal line.
+• It is permitted to place the camera overhead.
+In this case, the angle of inclination of the camera in relation to the horizontal must not exceed 35ยฐ.

 For searching for people: